synorgbc-bit/calculator/README.md

 3. Paste an IDT-style sequence, adjust mass tables/deltas as needed, and read the calculated MW and breakdown.

 ## Quick free hosting (GitHub Pages)
-You can serve this static HTML directly from your repo with GitHub Pages:
+A ready-made GitHub Actions workflow is included.
+To publish your live calculator:

-1. Commit and push the latest changes to your GitHub repository.
+1. Push this repository to GitHub (keep the default branch named `main` or update the workflow trigger accordingly).
-2. In the GitHub UI, go to **Settings → Pages**.
+2. In GitHub, go to **Settings → Pages** and set **Source** to **GitHub Actions**.
-3. Under **Source**, choose **Deploy from a branch**.
+3. Under **Environments**, approve the **github-pages** environment if prompted.
-4. Select the branch you want to publish (e.g., `main`) and folder `/ (root)`.
+4. Push to `main` (or use **Actions → Deploy to GitHub Pages → Run workflow**) to build and deploy.
+The page will publish at `https://<your-username>.github.io/<repo-name>/`.
-5. Save.
-GitHub will publish your site at `https://<your-username>.github.io/<repo-name>/` within a minute or two.
+5. Future pushes to `main` auto-deploy via the workflow at `.github/workflows/deploy-pages.yml`.

-Updates are automatic—whenever you push changes to the published branch, the live page refreshes.
+If you prefer the older "Deploy from a branch" method, you can still use it by choosing the branch and `/ (root)` folder in **Settings → Pages**, but the included workflow is recommended for cleaner, automatic deploys.

 ## Alternative free hosting options
 If you prefer, services like Netlify or Vercel also work: drag-and-drop `index.html`, or connect your repo for auto-deploys.
 No configuration beyond static hosting is needed.